Engin-Boot/capture-behavior-of-a-visit-counter-AdarshSrivatsa98/needs-facilities.md

 # Visit-counter for a Facilities Manager

-Scenario: Report visitor trends during a week of operation
+## Scenario: Report visitor trends during a week of operation

-  Given
+  Given: Monitoring system is in use

-  When
+  When: Manager asks for report

-  Then
+  Then Compute and render Trends

-Scenario: Alert when seating capacity is full
+## Scenario: Alert when seating capacity is full

-  Given
+  Given: Monitoring system is in use

-  When
+  When: No seats are available in free list

-  Then
+  Then: Render alert to manager